 - The use of computational methods (e.g. NLP) for the study of Internet governance discourse.

 - Analysis of practices of regional and national Internet Governance Forum initiatives.

 When engaging in the study of the practices and discourses of Internet governance one has to engage with the substantive topics too.
-First, focusing on policy discourse, I was particularly fascinated by assumptions embedded in the framing of information policy issues.
-You might have heard about millennials not carrying about their privacy at all or about URLs being used to assess the quality of online content, etc. Some of those assertions have been empirically tested, but many have not.
+First, focusing on policy discourse, I was particularly fascinated by assumptions embedded in the framing of information technology policy issues.
+You might have heard about millennials not carrying about their privacy at all or about URLs being used to assess the quality of online content, and so forth.
+Some of those assertions have been empirically tested, but many have not.
 I want to do more work testing those broad assumptions.
 Second, focusing on policymaking practices, I am interested in expanding the notions of governance to account not only for formal policymaking, but also for technology design and use.
 At the moment, I want to focus explicitly on:

 - Using social science methods to testing assumptions behind policy issue framing.

 - Social and semantic network analysis of information policy discourse.